 Jack Wolfskin is an outdoor clothing, shoes and equipment company in Europe.
 Jack Wolfskin joined FWF on 1 July 2010.

 Jack Wolfskin has shown advanced results on performance indicators and has made exceptional progress.
 It has 100% of its supply chain monitored, hence meeting the required monitoring threshold of 90% for this financial year.
-Jack Wolfskin has built up close partnerships with its main suppliers which allows them to cooperate and work effectively on remediation of monitoring findings.
+Jack Wolfskin has built up close partnerships with its main suppliers, which allows them to cooperate and work effectively on the remediation of monitoring findings.
 Jack Wolfskin works closely with an external auditing company, which audits its suppliers frequently.
 Because of these achievements, FWF has placed Jack Wolfskin in its ‘Leader’ category.

 Jack Wolfskin has engaged in advanced public reporting.
 Its direct supplier list is published online, allowing a high degree of transparency.
 In addition, the Brand Performance Check has been published on its website.
 Due to time constraints, Jack Wolfskin has not handed in its social report for 2017, which is one of FWF’s basic requirements.
 Jack Wolfskin has started to promote participation in FWF’s Workplace Education Programme (WEP), and several suppliers have joined this programme during this evaluation period.
 Together with two other outdoor clothing brands, Jack Wolfskin has developed a training programme for its suppliers in Myanmar.
 Given the complex complaints the member brand received over the course of the last evaluation period, Jack Wolfskin has shown great effort in complaints handling by involving both the factory management and worker as well as stakeholders at various levels.